 We have local offices throughout California and knowledgeable California criminal attorneys to serve your needs.

-Call us at 855-JUSTICE to discuss your situation at no charge and in complete confidence.
+Call us at 855-LAWFIRM to discuss your situation at no charge and in complete confidence.

 Additionally, our Las Vegas, Nevada marijuana attorneys are available to answer any questions about opening a marijuana dispensary in Nevada.